sacrevert/dunescapeR/README.md

 # dunescapeR

-Simple shiny app for visualisation and manipulation of data from the (Dunescapes project)[https://dunescapes.brc.ac.uk/].
+Simple RShiny app for visualisation and manipulation of data from the Dunescapes project (see https://dunescapes.brc.ac.uk/ and https://dynamicdunescapes.co.uk/).